 No, you have to purchase a permit for the full year.
-When you leave in December, you can return the permit for a half-year refund.
+When you leave in December, you can return the permit for a partial refund.
 You must scrape the permit off your windshield and bring it to our office, even if it is in pieces, in order to receive a refund.
 It will take six to eight weeks for the refund to be processed through Accounts Payable.

 No. Your permit only allows you to park in your apartment-specific lot from 7am to 5pm, Monday thru Friday.

 Resident students with less than 54 credits are not eligible for a University permit.
 Please visit http://www.offcampus.uconn.edu/resources_park.html for off-campus parking options.
-Remote parking permits may be available for residents with fewer than 54 credits, if space allows.

 The Parking Services Office accepts, cash, checks, credit or debit cards and Husky Bucks.
 The North and South Garages accept only cash, checks and Husky Bucks, no credit cards.